kareman/SwiftShell/README.md

 	// be notified when the command is finished.
 }
 command.stdout.onOutput { stdout in
-	// be notified when the command produces output.
+	// be notified when the command produces output (only on macOS).
 }

 // do something with ‘command’ while it is still running.